 According to the World Health Organization’s

-To help fix this, DIFF partnered with international development charity Sightsavers so that for every pair sold, someone in need receives eye exams, glasses, medication, or surgery.
+To help fix this, DIFF partnered with international development charity Sightsavers.
+For every pair sold, someone in need receives eye exams, glasses, medication, or surgery.

-As for the shades you’ll receive, well, the 4.8 stars and 108 reviews scream positivity: The oversized frames provide added coverage, and the lenses are scratch-resistant.
+As for the shades you’ll receive, the 4.8 stars and over 200 reviews scream positivity: The oversized frames provide added coverage, and the lenses are scratch-resistant.
 Note that reviewers say these run a little large for someone with a smaller head.

 Best eco-friendly sunglasses